TDT4290-Group-1/Knitalytics/backend/ENDPOINTS.md

 ]
 ```

-## GET /api/v1/business_hashtags/
-### TODO:

 ## GET /api/v1/business_posts_urls/
-Return a list of Instagram post URLs from the given followed users list.
+Returns a list of Instagram post URLs from the given followed users list.
 ### Arguments:
   - **"followedUsers(required)":** a list Instagram users we want to get posts for
   - **"sort(optional)":** whether we want to sort the post based on the number of ´likes´or ´comments´